COVID-19 Health Screenings

-If students or staff become symptomatic while on campus, or are identified as close contacts, all school sites have unmonitored self-swab Color kits that can be used and dropped off at any of the following: (1) any school site on the courier pick-up route before 10 a.m., (2) any of the mobile testing sites, or (3) any central office drop-off locations from 9:00 a.m. to 4:30 p.m.
+If students or staff become symptomatic while on campus, or are identified as close contacts, all school sites have unmonitored self-swab Color kits that can be used and dropped off at any of the following: (1) any school site before 10 a.m., (2) any of the mobile testing sites, or (3) any central office drop-off locations from 9:00 a.m. to 4:30 p.m.

 Students and staff with COVID-19 symptoms should not come onto school campus.
 Those with symptoms can go to a different site for testing, such as the mobile testing sites or central office drop off locations.

 Testing is not mandatory.
 All students will be able to come to school if a family chooses not to have them participate in COVID-19 testing.